-Matthew A. Baxter
+Matthew A. Baxter (In Memoriam)

 After his retirement from business in 1999, Mr. Baxter served as non-executive Chairman of Blackbird Holdings, Inc., an electronic trading system for interest rate and currency derivatives.
 Prior to that, he was Vice Chairman and chief operating officer of Instinet Corporation.
 Instinet founded the electronic stock trading industry in 1969 and became the largest electronic stock trading firm in the world.
 Prior to that, Mr. Baxter was with The Dreyfus Corporation where he served in a variety of senior positions.
 He was the President of the Dreyfus broker-dealer as well as President of a number of the Dreyfus mutual funds.